We’ve made every effort to ensure our website reaches AA-standard accessibility according to the World Wide Web Consortium (W3C).

 Forms and tables use accessibility features that enable them to be used with screen readers.

-- the websites of the various commercial browsers.
+The information above has been adapted from Multimedia Victoria and the websites of the various commercial browsers.